bspfsystems/SimpleJSON/README.md

 # SimpleJSON

+## THIS REPOSITORY IS NO LONGER MAINTAINED.
+NO FURTHER UPDATES WILL BE MADE.

 A simple library for working with JSON Objects.
 This is based on Clifton Labs' version (https://github.com/cliftonlabs/json-simple), which is a fork of Yidong Fang's version (https://github.com/fangyidong/json-simple).

 ## Obtaining SimpleJSON